 If you are being interviewed overseas we still require any written work requested for your subject.

-Interviews at King's will take place between Monday 2 December and Tuesday 17 December 2019 (inclusive).
-Please keep these dates free.
+Interviews at King's will take place between Monday 6 December and Friday 17 December 2021 (inclusive).
+Please keep these dates free of other important appointments .

 The initial assessment of your application and scheduling of interviews and tests will take us some time.
 We will write to you in the second half of November to let you know if you have been selected for interview and give you your interview timetable if relevant.

-We send interview invitations (or letters to say that you have not been selected for interview) both by email and by post to all applicants.
-For information, we will let you know on this page when we have sent emails / letters for your subject so if anything goes astray you will know and can get in touch.
+We send interview invitations (or letters to say that you have not been selected for interview) by email only to all applicants.
+For information, we will let you know on this page when we have sent invitations for your subject so if anything goes astray you will know and can get in touch.

 Applicants for the following subjects should have received an email from King's:

 History of Art - Interview invitations sent 11 November